HA Mend

 In Pitt County, free clinics have played a vital role in addressing the medical needs of many of the most vulnerable and at-risk among us.

 Through time, these clinics have become the main healthcare provider for local uninsured patients with unmet medical needs.
-Though highly successful in providing medical screenings and certain elements of routine care, these facilities have not, however, had a consistent process for providing emergency care, follow-up visits, or specialty care.
+Though highly successful in providing medical screenings and certain elements of routine care, these facilities have not, however, had a consistent process for providing emergency care, follow-up visits or specialty care.

 At least not until MEND was created.